ibbles/LearningUnreal/Event Dispatcher.md

 An Event Dispatcher is something that other objects can listen to.
 Other objects can get a callback when the Event Dispatcher is triggered.
+We say that the Event Dispatcher dispatches an [[Event]].

 An Event Dispatcher is created from the My Blueprint panel of the [[Blueprint Editor]].
+Give the new Event Dispatcher a name.

-Trigger an Event Dispatcher by dragging it from the My Blueprint > Event Dispatchers list into the [[Event Graph]] and select Call from the list.
+Trigger an Event Dispatcher by dragging it from the My Blueprint > Event Dispatchers list into the [[Event Graph]] and select Call from the list that pops up.
 Any listeners registered with the Event Dispatcher will be executed.

 When dragging the Event Dispatcher from the My Blueprint panel to the [[Event Graph]] and selecting Event from the list we will get a red [[Blueprint Event]] node.